 Ada LR Stack LR -17.8 -17.3 4.3 Bag LR Stack LR -21.5 -20.4 5.1

-Specifically, bagging ensembles substantially enhance the performance of BPNN and CRAT while the AdaBoost ensemble achieve a considerable improvement for LR and SVR.
-It means that BPNN and CRAT
+However, the results showed that the effectiveness of ensemble methods on individual models varied.
+For instance, bagging method enhanced the performance of BPNN and CRAT substantially, but not for both LR and SVR models.
+On the other hand, the AdaBoost method brought a considerable improvement for LR and SVR models.
+To improve the performance accuracy, researchers should employ different ensemble methods to compare their effectiveness on different ML models.